havatv/qgisnnjoinplugin/help/source/index.rst

 Implementation
 -----------------------------------

-The implementation is naive, in that it loops through all the features of the *input* dataset, and for each feature finds the nearest neighbour in the *join* dataset.
+Looping through the features of the *input* layer, the nearest neighbour to each feature is identified in the *join* layer.

 A spatial index on the join layer may speed up the join.
 *QgsSpatialIndex* provides the *nearestNeighbor* function, and